Grammar

 Simple Present Tense Examples and Explanation

-What is a Simple Present Tense?
+What is Simple Present Tense?

 • I play tennis every Saturday.